fiddleyowl/faster-minecarts/README.md

 This is a forked and remade version of [faster-minecarts](https://www.curseforge.com/minecraft/mc-mods/faster-minecarts) by [neondrp](https://www.curseforge.com/members/neondrp).

 ## Features
-* Increases the maximum speed of all vanilla minecarts from 8 m/s up to 30 m/s.
+* Increases the maximum speed of all vanilla minecarts from 8 m/s to up to 30 m/s.
-* Automatic slowdown on corners to prevent potential derailing.
+* Automatic slowdown on corners to prevent derailing.
 * Acceleration rails and deceleration rails to manually toggle speed.
 * Support for per-block slowing with soul sand blocks, slime blocks, or hoppers (storage minecarts only).
 * Flexible configuration with ModMenu.